Moduli Space of Sheaves and Categorified Commutator of Functors: Introduction

 \subsection{Acknowledgements}

 The author is grateful to Andrei Negu\c{t} for teaching the geometry of the moduli space of sheaves.
-The author would like to thank Yukinobu Toda, Mikhail Kapranov, Olivier Schiffmann, Francesco Sala, Mauro Porta and Jeroen Hekking for many useful discussions.
-The author is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan.
+The author would like to thank Yukinobu Toda, Mikhail Kapranov, Olivier Schiffmann, Qingyuan Jiang, Francesco Sala, Mauro Porta, and Jeroen Hekking for many useful discussions.
+The author is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan and JSPS KAKENHI Number 22K13889.